janmajaysubba/Volatility-Forecasting/README.md

 # Volatility-Forecasting

 A daily 1-day-ahead volatility forecasting system for SPY (S&P 500 ETF) covering 2008–2026,
-comparing classical econometric baselines against modern ML approaches using a rigorous walk-forward out-of-sample evaluation framework.
+comparing classical econometric baselines against modern ML approaches using walk-forward out-of-sample evaluation framework.

 **Core research question:** Can ML models with engineered features beat classical volatility benchmarks (HAR-RV, GARCH) on out-of-sample SPY daily volatility forecasts?

 **Short answer:** No — GARCH(1,1) wins on the primary QLIKE metric.
-XGBoost comes closest on log-MSE.
-Ridge and Lasso fail catastrophically due to target-space sensitivity.
+XGBoost comes closest out of all the ML models and is competitive across all three metrics used.

 ---